Written by Nellie Griffin

 Smartwatches and Fitness Trackers

-Smartwatches and fitness trackers are some of the most ubiquitous physical therapy devices of our era.
+Smartwatches and fitness trackers are some of the most ubiquitous pt technology devices of our era.
 The average person, whether they are enrolled in a physical therapy care plan or not, relies on these wearable devices to track their heart rate, log their meals, and count their steps each day.
 Within the physical therapy sector, fitness trackers and smartwatches can play a crucial role in monitoring patient progress and fine-tuning their treatment plan.
 Physical therapists are often able to sync the sensors in the fitness trackers and smartwatches to their own devices and programs, allowing them to monitor range of motion and make adaptations when needed.

 Sensor Technology